dylancobb/Hobby-Page/README.md

 - Added and stylised an external link, fulfillin the last project requirement.
 - Added and stylised external link icon.
 - Added some images and styled them.
+- A footer was added.
+- The remaining text content was added.
 # Debugging
 - Early on I spent a lot of time trying various colour tweaks.
 Perhaps a content-first approach is better?
 - I had to fiddle with flexbox settings a bit to get the navbar elements to display correctly (flexbox controls are slowly sticking with me though!)